EkinKarabulut/Cifar10/README.md

 ### Step 4: Choose the data source and create the workspace

-* We can also select a data source or create a new one.
-For this demo, we will download the cifar dataset on the fly within the Jupyter Notebook.
-Therefore, mounting a data source is not required.
-After choosing the datas source, you can create the workspace by clicking the "Create Workspace" button.
+* Select a data source or create a new one.
+After choosing the datas source, create the workspace by clicking the "Create Workspace" button.
+(For this demo, we will download the CIFAR10 dataset on the fly within the Jupyter Notebook.
+Therefore, mounting a data source is not required).

 ![Alt text](images/cifar10_choose_data_source.png?raw=true "Title")